 As we age our skin tends to be drier, so for smooth soft skin a moisturiser is essential.
 We recommend a good quality, rich moisturiser specifically for dry skin.
-Also, make sure your body wash and facial skin care products are for dry, mature skin or anti-aging as well.
+Also, make sure your body wash and facial skin care products are for dry, mature skin or anti-ageing as well.

 10. Lack of sleep